What are the world's safest destinations for women?

-I've backpacked in each of these countries on my own and have felt perfectly safe.
+I've traveled in each of these countries on my own and have felt perfectly safe.
 They may not be at the top of the list of safest destinations, but with a bit of research and planning there's no reason a trip to these - slightly more exotic - countries shouldn't be perfectly simple and pleasurable.

 That said, wherever you go, do your homework and be prepared.
 Safety should always be your primary concern.
 Know that poor neighborhoods are usually riskier than wealthy ones (if you look foreign), train stations more dodgy than the financial district.
 And read your guidebooks and websites carefully!